 The GIC Programme provides an opportunity for individuals who are currently employed in chemical industries to receive a professional qualification and a solid background knowledge regarding the industry that they are involved in.

 University students who follow different disciplines or general degrees with Chemistry as a subject have the opportunity to follow this course to further enrich their knowledge and also to gain an in-depth understanding from the perspective of a chemistry background.

 The GIC qualification is open for fresh school leavers as well.

 Graduates of the GIC programme have many prospects in the industry as well as in academia.
 Most of our Alumni are placed in respected positions in the industry.
 Some opportunities available for a GIC graduate are,

 For a student who wishes to continue studies with one of our affiliate universities, a transfer programme is available after two years of study at CCS.
 If one joins the Northumbria University, UK, an additional one year of study is required to obtain a Bachelor’s degree in Chemistry.
 Upon completion of another two years at the University of Cincinnati, USA, one would obtain a Bachelor’s degree in Science with a major in Chemistry.
 A similar qualification awaits a student who completes two years if they opt to join the Truman State University, USA.
-At the Deakin University, Australia, direct entrance to the second year of a Bachelor’s degree programme in science with a major in Chemistry or a Bachelor’s degree programme in Forensic Science is offered.

 Why select the GIC programme?